 As noted earlier, most desert sand is concentrated in dunes, which occupy only about 10% of desert land areas.
-Extensive areas of sand dunes in a desert is often called an erg desert.
+Extensive areas of sand dunes in a desert is often called an erg desert (after the Arabic word for “dune field”), or a sand sea.
 See Figure 16.31, “Examples of sand seas, or ergs,” 4CE, p.
 521 (fig. 15.8; 3CE, p.
 460).

 Dunes are dynamic features – they are constantly changing.
 They tend to advance, pushed by prevailing winds.